Dharmil4602/cloud-native-CI-CD/README.md

 5. **Trigger the CI/CD Pipeline**:
     - Set up Cloud Build triggers in GCP to automate the build and deployment process whenever changes are pushed to the Cloud Source Repository.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Make sure to follow the project's coding standards and include appropriate tests.

 ---